 Yes.
-Just apply for the Chase Sapphire Preferred® Card® on its own.
-Even though the Sapphire Preferred® Card points can be turned into United miles, that won’t stop you from being eligible for the signup bnous.
-You can even apply for the Sapphire Preferred® Card and get the bonus if you already hold the regular, non-Preferred Chase Sapphire card.
+Just apply for the Chase Sapphire Preferred® Card on its own.
+Even though the Chase Sapphire Preferred® Card points can be turned into United miles, that won’t stop you from being eligible for the signup bonus.
+You can even apply for the Chase Sapphire Preferred® Card and get the bonus if you already hold the regular, non-Preferred Chase Sapphire card.

 The catch is you must be approved for the card based on your credit history and other factors.
 But once you are approved, having one of those other cards won’t prevent you from earning the Sapphire Preferred bonus.

 How long does it take for points to post?
 When do they post?

 Your points post with the closing date of your Chase Sapphire Preferred® Card statement.
 Bonus points for shopping from the Chase Ultimate Rewards® shopping portal may post earlier or later depending on the retailer.

 No, as long as you keep a Chase account open with an Ultimate Rewards feature (the Chase Sapphire / Sapphire Preferred® Card, Chase Freedom®) your points won’t expire.
 If you decide to cancel your Chase Sapphire Preferred® Card, be sure to combine your points with the card you plan on keeping before you cancel so all your points stay alive.